EternityForest/EmberOS/README.md

 * Makes a file at /sketch/config/hostname to let you change the hostname
 * Hostsfile is now at /sketch/config/hosts
 * Installs chrony instead of garbage timesyncd
-* Uses resolvconf to ensure dns resolution works
-* Puts a whole bumch of tmpfses on things that write to disk, so they still work
+* Puts a whole bunch of tmpfses on things that write to disk, so they still work
 * Generates entropy from the HW rnd on boot
 * Makes sure avahi, exfat-utils, and other random stuff you probably want is installed
-* Runs kaithem as root on port 8002(That's the kaithem module, you can easily swap this for some other control system)
+* Runs kaithem as root, if kaithem.service is enabled in the autostart config
+* Runs node-red as root, if the service is enabled in the autostart config
 * Makes /boot and / read-only
-* Installs squid-deb-proxy-client to make apt fetch updates from the LAN
 * Sets everything up for a realtime clock, just add dtoverlay
 * Enables SSH, I2C, and SPI, and the camera interface
 * Allows full configuration of SSH via the sketch partition
-* Enables Samba and DLNA
+* Installs Samba and DLNA(Not enabled by default)
 * Puts a tmpfs over /home/pi and /root, making them volatile but writable.
+* BindFS binds /home/pi/persist to the /sketch/home/pi, allowing persistent user data
 * Disables overscan.
 You almost certainly don't want this on a modern display.
 * Sets up a US keyboard layout(This will eventually be set through /sketch if there's interest)
 * Boots by default into a Chromium fullscreen kiosk(Exit with alt-f4) pointed at http://localhost

 * Allows configuring NetworkManager via /sketch/networks

 * Does NOT make the NTFS partition /sketch read only.
-You have to do that one yourself if you want it.
+You have to do that one yourself if you want it, and some things assume it is writable.

-* Sets up firewalld, but the default zone is trusted, so it does nothing until you configure it.
+* Sets up firewalld, but the default zone is trusted, so it does nothing until you configure it, aside from making the Yggdrasil and CJDNS IP ranges untrusted

-* Sets up /home/pi/persist as a bindFS to /sketch/home/pi
-* Symlink Documents, Downloads,Pictures, Arduino, Templates,Music, and Videos
+* Symlink Documents, Downloads,Pictures, Arduino, Templates,Music, and Videos to ~/persist
 * Share /home/pi/SharedMedia via DLNA

 ## Prebuilt image